- First Year Seminar: International Business, Public Policy, & Society

 Students in the McDonough School of Business interested in setting up a tutorial must meet five conditions:

 - The subject of the tutorial is not available as a regular University course

 - There is an intellectually compelling reason for studying this subject as part of the undergraduate degree

 - A faculty member with the appropriate expertise is available and willing to offer the tutorial

-- The appropriate paperwork is submitted to the Dean’s Office in a timely fashion (note: forms to request approval for tutorials are available in the Dean’s Office).
+- The appropriate paperwork is submitted to the Dean’s Office in a timely fashion (note: forms to request approval for tutorials are available online on the Registrar’s Office website).
 Tutorials that are taken for elective credit may be taken for a quality grade or on a pass/fail basis.
 Credits for tutorials cost the same as regular course credits.
 All the academic regulations governing the regular curriculum are applicable to tutorials.